MECHAkunEX/mechakunex.github.com/source/_posts/auto/2012-06-07-Game--Dark-Souls--PS3--2011--8.markdown

 - Upgrade Iaito to Fire element
 - Explore the rest of Sen's Fortress (Pit)
 - Kill Poison Dragon and final girl in Painted World
+- Go to Abyss
+- Go to New Londo Ruins
+- Go to Dragon Valley

 SL: 58